wutt77/edx-platform/docs/en_us/course_authors/source/creating_content/a_b_tests.rst

 You can set up A/B tests to provide different course content to different groups of students.

-Within a unit, you can specify that a component is part of an A/B test and will be shown to one group of students and not the other.
+Within a unit, you can specify that a component is part of an A/B test and will be shown to one group of students and not other groups.

 Students are randomly assigned to content groups.
+You cannot control which students are assigned to which group.

-You can then research and compare the performance of students in those groups to gain more insight into the relative effectiveness of your course content.
+You can research and compare the performance of students in those groups to gain more insight into the relative effectiveness of your course content.

 .. note:: In the current release, you must configure A/B tests through XML, then import the XML course into edX Studio.
 You can view A/B tests in Studio, but you cannot create or edit the content of A/B tests directly.
 See :ref:`Import a Course` for instructions.